tauzero7/GRPolyRen/readme.md

     or by pressing Ctrl+LMB.

 * __Object__
-    The object position can be modified using 'trans'. 'trans = (0,0,0)' means that the origin of the object is at the center of the black hole.
+    The object position can be modified using, e.g., `trans = (0,0,0)` for setting the origin of the object to the center of the black hole.
-    The size of the object can be modified using 'scale'.
+    The size of the object can be modified using `scale`.
     It is also possible to rotate the object using Euler angles.
-The order of the angles is defined by 'euler-order'.
+The order of the angles is defined by `euler-order`.
     In the demo implementation, every object has a checkerboard texture.
-    The frequency of the texture is defined by 'patFreq'.
+    The frequency of the texture is defined by `patFreq`.
     An object can also rotate around the black hole on a circular orbit with the currently set distance.
-Here, 'orbit-rotate' defines an angular velocity.
+Here, `orbit-rotate` defines an angular velocity.

 * __BlackHole__
     The black hole is represented by a sphere.
 However, this sphere does not undergo transformation by means of the polygon rendering method.
 Hence, the apparent size must be set manually.
-A value of "5.05" represents the size of the shadow of the black hole as seen by an observer at r_obs = 40.
+A value of `5.05` represents the size of the shadow of the black hole as seen by an observer at `r_obs = 40`.

 * __View__
     The view mode can be
-    - 'flat': no distortion
+    - `flat`: no distortion
-    - 'GR': gr polygon-rendering without subdivision
+    - `GR`: gr polygon-rendering without subdivision
-    - 'GRgeom': gr polygon-rendering without subdivision
+    - `GRgeom`: gr polygon-rendering without subdivision
-    - 'GRtess': gr polygon-rendering with subdivision
+    - `GRtess`: gr polygon-rendering with subdivision

 * __LightSource__
-    The position of the light source can be set using the spherical angles 'theta' and 'phi' in degree. 'theta' is the colatitude angle measured from the z-axis and 'phi' is the azimuth angle.
+    The position of the light source can be set using the spherical angles `theta` and `phi` in degree. `theta` is the colatitude angle measured from the z-axis. `phi` is the azimuth angle.
     The distance is always equal to the actual observer.

 * __Background__